rodis/akanda/README.rst

 * a user-facing REST server that passes requests to a user's Akanda instance and that instance's REST server (forth-coming)

+* a GUI for integrating Akanda into OpenStack `Horizon`_

 * a set of tools/scripts for developing Akanda and building Akanda images

+In the future, this will be extended to make use of the IOCTL interface for controlling PF and a Python library for manipulating it.

 The Product
 -----------

-Basically, any OS with the following installed and running on it, we consider an Akanda product:

-* `PF`_

-* the Akanda REST server

-In the future, this will be extended to make use of the IOCTL interface for controlling PF and a Python library for manipulating it.
+Akanda "the product" is this code bundled into an OpenBSD .iso image.
+The make file provides a target for building your own image.

 The Name
 --------